Fraud Blocker

 1. Rent Increases That Exceed Legal Limits

-If a tenant receives a notice of an increase exceeding the allowable percentage, they can file a petition with the Rent Board to challenge the increase and potentially have it rolled back or push back on the landlord based on the increase being unlawful.
+If a tenant receives a notice of an increase exceeding the allowable percentage, they can file a petition with the Rent Board to challenge the increase.
+They potentially could get the Board to order the illegal rent hike rolled back or otherwise push back on the landlord’s unlawful actions.

 2. Retroactive or Backdated Rent Hikes